mpeck99/WAS-Blog/src/blog/accessibility-tab-order-bad-examples.md

 ---
 title: Bad Focus/Tab Order Example
 date: 2022-08-31
 intro: A basic page to show how bad tab orders can affect a users experience.
+btn: View bad focus/tab order example
 tags: ['HTML', 'examples']
 ---

 <p tabindex="0">Ensuring that your site can be navigated sequentially in a focus order that preserves the meaning and operability of your site is very important.</p>

 <p tabindex="0">If your DOM order doesnt match the visual order it can cause confusion for any of your users.</p>